VegaDeftwing/OpGuidesHugoSrc/content/Phil/p4-community.md

 ## Furries?

-[TODO] Furries, internet culture, LGBT, Gender Identity vs need for legal identity - furry stats, like what percent look at lood, age demographics, etc.
+[TODO] Furries, internet culture, LGBT, Gender Identity vs need for legal identity - furry stats, like what percent look at lood, age demographics, etc. [Proof of X](https://julian.digital/2020/08/06/proof-of-x/), [Assholes: A Probing Examination](https://www.nomachetejuggling.com/2019/06/03/dont-hire-assholes/),

+Might also talk about https://wileywiggins.com/merveilles.html as that's a community and ethos I can speak to as well

 ## Adopting new societal values of acceptance